How to Become an EKG Technician in Idaho

 What Can You Make as an EKG Tech in Idaho?

-The average yearly income for Idaho’s EKG specialists is $38,000.
-That’s a bit below the national norm, but still quite sizable compared to the state’s cost of living.
-When you score your first job, you’ll probably make somewhere between the low- and mid-$20,000s.
+The average yearly income for Idaho’s EKG specialists was $64,360.
+That’s a bit above the national norm, and quite sizable compared to the state’s cost of living.
+When you score your first job, you’ll probably make somewhere between the low- and mid-$30,000s.
 But in time, you may end up doubling or even tripling that starting salary.

 Job Prospects for the Next Few Years